wojciech-karwowski/ARISA-MLApps-Road_Traffic/README.md

-Optimizing urban road traffic using AI - assignment
+# Optimizing urban road traffic using AI - assignment

-Termin: 22 czerwca 2025 23:59
+Termin: 22 czerwca 2025 23:59 <br>
-Instrukcje
+Instrukcje <br>
-Download the dataset from https://drive.google.com/file/d/1m5xgNXp3vv5zzH4JHfE9983cLiSR3IPp/view
+Download the dataset from https://drive.google.com/file/d/1m5xgNXp3vv5zzH4JHfE9983cLiSR3IPp/view <br>

 In the file, you have 105336 rows.
 In each row, the first 21 elements are offsets at 21 intersections in Warsaw (a part of the Ochota district), while the last element is the total waiting time at red lights for all cars during a simulation of 10 minutes of realistic traffic (it was calculated using the Traffic Simulation Framework tool).
 The offsets are times (in seconds) from the start of the simulation to the first transition (of a selected signal state at the given intersection) from the red signal state to the green signal state.
 The values of the offsets are integers from the set {0,1,2,...,119}.
 The total wait times at red signals are also integers.